 Various standards and test methods from the American Society for Testing and Materials (ASTM) and American Association of State Highway Officials (AASHTO) are listed in this chapter.
 When listed alongside a particular test, activity, or method (e.g., drilling, sampling, or laboratory testing), the published standard shall be followed when conducting DOTD work, unless otherwise specified by the Geotechnical Design Section (GDS).
 In some cases, a secondary acceptable method is listed in parentheses.
-Although some secondary methods may be allowed, labs shall only conduct tests for which they are accredited, per the contract documents.
+Laboratories shall only conduct tests for which they are accredited, per the contract documents.